Current employer: NHS

 Current location: Exeter

 “The podiatry school at Plymouth has a great balance of academic work and clinical work which is really important for your career...
 There was always a great atmosphere in class and now many of my closest friends have become the podiatrists who I trained with.”

 Tell us about your career path since graduation.

-After I graduated I started work with a NHS community team, which varied from nail care to biomechanics and wound care.
+After I graduated I started work with an NHS community team, which varied from nail care to biomechanics and wound care.
 I realised I enjoyed the wound care aspect most of all and was lucky enough to begin working both in the acute diabetic foot clinic and on the wards as an inpatient podiatrist.
-My job now is really very varied and I work in a fantastic multidisciplinary team with vascular, orthopaedic and diabetes consultants, orthotists and tissue viability nurses providing and co-ordinating all aspects of care for diabetic patients with foot wounds.
+My job now is really very varied and I work in a fantastic multidisciplinary team with vascular, orthopaedic and diabetes consultants, orthotists and tissue viability nurses providing and coordinating all aspects of care for diabetic patients with foot wounds.
 Alongside this, I am also undertaking a masters in podiatry and the diabetic foot.

 Has your career path changed since graduation?